 I only had a short stay, but various room configurations are available and they all contain kitchens.
 Most rooms are studios, but they also have one bedroom and some conference suites.
-It doesn’t appear that upgrades are available based on status.
+It doesn’t seem that upgrades are available based on status.

 On to some room photos:

 Many people give Westin high marks for their comfortable beds.
 I am a fan.
-The Heavenly bed started the branded bedding trend at hotels, and I think its still one of the best.
-As Element is subtitled ‘by Westin’, they have the same Heavenly beds as at Westin, but typically for much lower cost per night.
+The Heavenly bed started the branded bedding trend at hotels, and I think it’s still one of the best.
+As Element is subtitled ‘by Westin’, they have the same Heavenly beds as at Westin, but typically for lower cost per night.

 Sink with special filtered water spigot.